 She mentions this "eye-catching white pagoda towering over a green island" in Beihai Park:

-Beihai Park's "Northern Sea", (see above map also) which Yoshiko rode around on horseback:
+Beihai Park's "Northern Sea", (see above map also) which Yoshiko rode around on horseback and where she once saw a huge turtle jump out of the water, wondering if the turtle was still alive today:

 Yoshiko Yamaguchi at approximate age sixteen: